 Music is a powerful tool that can transform lives.
 We feel so fortunate for your support every year in order to fulfill this important mission in our community.

-We will present 1,200 concerts in 2018.
+We will present 1,500 concerts in 2019 reaching an expected 25,000 isolated New York City residents.
 Some days we are presenting many concerts at the same hour in multiple boroughs.
 You can see our calendar of concerts in real time from our website www.concertsinmotion.org.
 I am also including with this letter a summary of what we accomplished this past year and some charts that will give you a sense of our trajectory.

-Concerts in Motion - Summary of Activities and Impact, 2017
+Concerts in Motion - Summary of Activities and Impact, 2018

-Many of our concert recipients are living in Naturally Occurring Retirement Communities (NORCs).
-We are also continuing to reach people in hospitals, nursing homes, senior centers, and assisted living facilities.
+We continue to reach Naturally Occurring Retirement Communities (NORCs) along with other private and group residences, hospitals, nursing homes, senior centers, assisted living facilities, and food pantries.
 As always, our dedicated musicians are able to tailor the concerts so that they are bringing the individuals’ most beloved music.
-We routinely provide traditional Chinese music, 11% were Latin music, 6% were Klezmer or other Jewish music, and of course we continued to provide classical, rock, Jazz, Motown, Broadway standards, bluegrass and folk, and other genres.
+We routinely provide traditional Chinese music, Latin music, klezmer or other Jewish music, and of course classical, rock, Jazz, Motown, Broadway standards, bluegrass, and folk.
 We are grateful to be able to reach the city’s many communities with the music they love most, performed by musicians with whom they feel a strong connection.

 Fostering intergenerational collaboration.
 Concerts in Motion’s Intergenerational Variety Shows bring youth and older musicians together to perform joint concerts for the benefit of all.
 These sometimes include original compositions and an opportunity for the audience to ask questions of the performers.
-The shows are always lively and festive and the younger and older participants love the opportunity to applaud and learn from each other.
+The shows are always lively and festive and the younger and older participants love the opportunity to appreciate and learn from each other.